linode/docs/docs/platform/manager/using-the-linode-shell-lish-classic-manager/index.md

         ssh user@lish-newark.linode.com

     {{< note >}}
 Users who have been granted "Access" rights on a particular Linode will have access to that Linode’s Lish console via the gateway.
-Linodes that a user can't access in the Linode Cloud Manager won’t show up in the Lish list.
-For more information about creating user accounts and configuring permissions, see [Accounts and Passwords](docs/platform/manager/accounts-and-passwords-new-manager/).
+Linodes that a user can't access in the Linode Manager won’t show up in the Lish list.
+For more information about creating user accounts and configuring permissions, see [Accounts and Passwords](docs/platform/manager/accounts-and-passwords/).
 {{< /note >}}

 3. Verify that the Lish SSH gateway's fingerprint is valid.
 [Click here](#lish-gateway-fingerprints) for more information.